-For brevity, the installation directory sm-java-api-vvv.bb is referred to as <installdir>.
+For brevity, <installdir> refers to the installation directory sm-java-api-vvv.bb.

 The <installdir>/javadoc folder contains the API JAVADOC documentation.

 The <installdir>/lib folder contains the smapi.jar file, which is the API Executable.
 It also contains additional jar files necessary for the API operation.